blue-rpc/docs/server/docs/get-started.md

 ## Why not gRPC?
 The main issue with gRPC is that it is very verbose.
 It requires you to create intermediate files that describe your endpoints in a language other than golang.

-Despite both having RPC in their name blueRPC does not have many common things with gRPC.
+Although BlueRPC and gRPC share 'RPC' in their names, they are not very similar.
 BlueRPC tries to only require you to define your routes once and in golang while taking care of everything else.
+It is also designed to be used for communication between a public client and a server compared gRPC's communication between servers written in different programming languages.

 If runtime speed is of the essence or if you will need to call this server from anything else but a javascript environment then you should definitely use gRPC!
 ## Why not tRPC?

-There are 2 main reasons why :
+There are two main reasons for this :
  - tRPC is slow at runtime, especially if you want to add validation libraries like Zod
  - BlueRPC is in GO ecosystem

-Yet there are some advantages that tRPC still has, namely being in the JS ecosystem (if you would prefer that for some reason) and being able to go from the type definitions to the endpoint functions immediately in an IDE
+Yet there are some advantages that tRPC still has.
+It exists in the JS ecosystem (if you would prefer that for some reason) and it lets you go from the type definitions to the endpoint functions immediately in an IDE.

+If runtime performance is not an issue or if you want to remain in a javascript backend environment you should definitely use tRPC instead.